Skjoldrun/Skjoldrun.github.io/docs/wpf/ui-theme-mahApps.md

 **ClientCommand class**

 The ClientCommand class enables binding methods from the VieModel into the View.
-This reperesents a reusable base class to setup the needed functionality and adds the possibility to deactivate the command in configured situations.
-You can disable the bound UI element with this aswell.
+This represents a reusable base class to setup the needed functionality and adds the possibility to deactivate the command in configured situations.
+You can disable the bound UI element with this as well.

 ```csharp
 using System;